Wainwright’s Tour in the Lake District

 Eric Maudsley’s account of the 1931 Lake District Tour reveals that the journey undertaken by Alfred Wainwright and his three companions, including Maudsley himself, Jim Sharples, and Harry Driver, commenced under challenging circumstances.
 Their ambitious adventure faced an immediate setback due to inclement weather.
 Heavy and persistent rain disrupted their plans on the first day, compelling them to deviate significantly from their intended route.

-The adverse weather conditions, combined with their inexperience in high-level fell walking, took a toll on the group as the day wore on, and the physical and mental strain became evident, necessitating adjustments to their original itinerary.
-To manage the situation, the group had to resort to taking shortcuts for the subsequent three days, adapting their journey to cope with the relentless rain.
+The adverse weather conditions and their inexperience in high-level fell walking took a toll on the group as the day wore on.
+Physical and mental strain became evident, necessitating adjustments to their original itinerary.
+To manage the situation, the group had to take shortcuts for the subsequent three days, adapting their journey to cope with the relentless rain.

 Fortunately, the weather improved during the last two days of their trek, positively influencing the group’s morale.
-This change allowed them to closely follow Wainwright’s planned route, finally fulfilling the original vision of the tour.
+This change allowed them to follow Wainwright’s planned route closely, finally fulfilling the original vision of the tour.

 Wainwright, known for his perfectionism, might have felt disappointed regarding the tour’s initial setbacks.
 It’s plausible that he perceived the need to modify their plans as a personal failing, possibly feeling that he had overestimated their capabilities.
 This introspection might explain why Wainwright seldom, if ever, discussed this particular tour later in life.
 It remained an unmentioned chapter in his life story, conspicuously absent from his biographies.